-Last week I shared my interview with Timothy Nash, president of Strategic Sustainable Investments, the blogger behind The Sustainable Economist, and an expert in socially responsible investing (SRI).
+Last week I shared my interview with Timothy Nash, the blogger behind The Sustainable Economist, and an expert in socially responsible investing (SRI).
 This week I’d like to profile a number of investment products that may be appropriate for Couch Potato investors who are interested in SRI.

 I’m not endorsing any of these investments: I don’t use any of them myself, and although I’ve made an effort to understand what they have to offer, I haven’t performed any due diligence on them.
 You’re responsible for thoroughly checking out any investment before adding it to your portfolio.